jakkra/ZSWatch/README.md

 ## Building or getting one
-We are very close now to a release that anyone can build.
-I have ordered assembled PCBs (v2 rev3) and once I get those back and verify them, PCBs are ready for release.
-This PCBs comes with new additions: 16MB flash, a light sensor, optional magnetic dock connector and a battery connector.
-A new case which is CNC:able is also pretty much ready.
-This repository is not updated yet with those new additions, but will be as soon as I have verified all parts.
+Head over to the hardware repos https://github.com/jakkra/ZSWatch-HW and https://github.com/jakkra/ZSWatch-Dock for information about ordering the PCBs and assembly from PCBWay.

+Some things are still in progress:
+- Documentation such as building instructions.
+- Final watch casing.
+- Dock casing.
+- CNC:ed casing in metal.

+**I'll also build a few initial kits** (assembled) for those who don't want or can build ZSWatch themselves.<br/>
+In addition to assembled ZSWatch and dock you will get the following compared to if you build it yourself:
+- **A magnetic dock connector and cable**.
+I have got custom ordered cables to fit the needs of ZSWatch.
+- **Dock with onboard SEGGER J-Link OB debgger**, which means you won't need an external debugger for ZSWatch development and flashing.
+- **Possibly CNC:ed casing in Stainless steel** (in progress).

+If you are interested in a kit, or want to get notified when the missing parts above are resolved, fill in your **[mail here (Google form)](https://forms.gle/G48Sm5zDe9aCaYtT9)** and I'll send a reminder when it's ready.

-This will allow me If you want to get notified when I'm "releasing" it, then simply press the `Watch` button (next to Fork and Star) -> `Custom -> Releases` and you will see in your feed when it's released.
+**Or** if you want to get notified for releases and when the missing parts are finished simply press the `Watch` button (next to Fork and Star) -> `Custom -> Releases` and you will see in your feed when it's officially released.
 <br/>
-**Or** you can fill in your **[mail here (Google form)](https://forms.gle/G48Sm5zDe9aCaYtT9)** and I'll send a reminder when it's ready (or if I decide to make a few kits, who knows).
 <br/>

 # Table of content ZSWatch